ojumah20/2NF_Covid19data/README.md

-# ETL_From_Ecommerce_Site
+# Extracting Covid19 Tables
-Scrapping data from ecommerce sites and storing the data in postgresql
+applying 2NF (Second Normal Form) on Covid19 tables involves identifying and separating the data into multiple tables to avoid data duplication and improve data consistency; Creating primary keys, and applying other data modeling concepts